fazleh2010/sparql-http/README.md

 ```

 ## Note
 No additional library (I.e. Apache Tika) is used to detect file type or mime type.
 The issue was resolved by codes.
-No library of utils is used.
+No library of Utils (i.e Apache Common) is used.
 The program was written in core java.

 ## Author